Vroomfrondal/APOD-API-NASA/README.md

 # APOD-API-NASA
 A web-based application to display a picture of the day provided by NASA's APOD open API.
+Or you can choose a date from the past.
+The App works for both images and videos

 **Technologies Used:**
 - Nasa APOD open API which can be found at https://api.nasa.gov/